minio/docs/source/reference/minio-mc/mc-cp.rst

    .. tab-item:: SYNTAX

-      The command command has the following syntax:
+      The :mc:`mc cp` command has the following syntax:

       .. code-block:: shell
          :class: copyable